-If you are seeking to create 30+ placements, you can still speak to a member of the Movement to Work team about how to make a strong application.
+You can speak to a member of the Movement to Work team about how to make a strong application and the benefits of engaging a reputable Gateway.
 Please complete our contact form and a member of the team will be in touch with you as soon as we can.
 Click here to get started!